WojciechMatuszewski/programming-notes/web/fem-full-stack-vanilla-js.md

   const data = await once(request, "data");
   ```

   **This will only work when there is a single chunk of data to consume**.

-  TODO: Write about the need to have `data` event callback present for the `end` to fire.
+If you expect the `request` to fire multiple `data` events, this approach will not work as you will only receive the first part of the data.

 Finished part 9 -45:39